-1 BP It takes several hours of work or special circumstances to enable the

-character to transform back to an
+1 BP It takes several hours of work or special circumstances to enable the character to transform back to an earlier form.
+2 BP As 1 BP, but the process requires expensive (or hard to find) replacement components, ingredients, or other prerequisites.
+3 BP As 2 BP, but the process takes several days.

-earlier form.

-2 BP As 1 BP, but the process requires

-ovpopolivo (or hard to find)

-expensive (or hard to find)

-replacement components, ingredients,

-or other prerequisites.

-3 BP As 2 BP, but the process takes

-several days.